destinyae/risc0/README.md

 ## Getting Started

-To start your own project, you can use our `cargo risczero` tool to write the initial boilerplate and set up a standard directory structure.
+To start your project, you can use our `cargo risczero` tool to write the initial boilerplate and set up a standard directory structure.
 First, [install Rust][install-rust] if you don't already have it, then install the `cargo risczero` tool.
 We'll use `cargo binstall` to get `cargo-risczero`